EdgeMetric/mm-pysdk/docs/advanced/integrations.md

 ## CSV Export Workflows

-### Round-trip Data Processing Workflow
+### Exporting Mammoth Data to External Sources

-This section demonstrates how to create a complete data processing pipeline where data flows from external sources into Mammoth, gets processed, and then exported back to external systems via CSV downloads.
+This section demonstrates how to export data from Mammoth dataviews and push it to external systems like PostgreSQL.

 ```python
 import os